-UK opposition Labour party urges PM May to changes her EU deal
+UK opposition Labour party urges PM May to change her EU deal

 “We urge the prime minister to come forward with genuine changes to her deal in an effort to find an alternative that can win support in parliament and bring the country together,” the party added.

+May proposed them after her EU withdrawal deal was rejected three times by lawmakers.
+She is looking to find a solution that Labour can support before a European Council summit on April 10.

+Sterling fell to a day’s low against the U.S. dollar immediately after Labour’s comments on Friday, falling below $1.30 to $1.2988, down half a percent on the day.

-Reporting by Stephen Addison, editing by David Milliken
+Reporting by Stephen Addison, editing by Andrew Heavens